flipperdevices/flipperzero-firmware/documentation/file_formats/InfraredFileFormats.md

 ### Description
 Filename extension: `.irtest`

 This file format is used to store technical test data that is too large to keep directly in the firmware.
+It is mostly similar to the two previous formats, with the main difference being the addition of the parsed signal arrays.

 Each infrared protocol must have corresponding unit tests complete with an `.irtest` file.

 Known protocols are represented in the `parsed_array` form, whereas raw data has the `raw` type.\